-During the past ten years in Wisconsin several stores have held sales on Good Friday, some of which have featured Easter Bunny Copy of this document has been mailed to the following:

-or egg hunt themes and one which offered double coupon day.
+During the past ten years in Wisconsin several stores have held sales on Good Friday, some of which have featured Easter Bunny Copy of this document has been this Solar of Jel., 1994 or egg hunt themes and one which offered double coupon day.
 In addition, a "Wabbits" film festival was held in 1991, a vigil for peace was held in 1989, and food and blood drives have been held on Good Friday.